 Then, talking about the championship that will end in two race weekends, the Ferrari team principal admits:

-In the meantime, the collision between the Schumacher brothers at the start of the race takes centre stage on television programmes and in the press.
+In the meantime, the collision between the Schumacher brothers at the start of the race takes center stage on television programs and in the press.
 Ralf Schumacher is rebelling against the wave of accusations that has hit him in all the newspapers, including German ones.
 And through an interview with the German newspaper Bild, he responds by saying:

 Michael's words are echoed by him: